 A man and a woman will happen upon a scene where a child is lying on the ground, bleeding.
 The woman will rush to the child to help him, while the man will go hunting for the perpetrator.

 However, when one is not present, the other can attempt both.
-The woman alone will attend the child while looking around for the perp.
+The woman alone will attend to the child while looking around for the perp.
 A man alone will do the same and return later to continue that hunt.

 Men and women are different, but they also have much in common.